 At present the installer only works with the Steam version of the game.
 (You can use the manual install method below for the SquareEnix version, though.)

 If you’ve installed any previous mod that alters the game’s script, it will not work.
 Any further changes to the game's script from other mods will likely undo this one.
 In short: Thia mod is incompatible with any other mod that changes the game's script.

 The original PlayStation game used the old Japanese button configuration: “X” was CANCEL and “O” was OK – completely backwards to all Western games.
 If this was preserved, it would mean that “A” would be CANCEL and “B” would be OK.
 For the sake of everyone’s sanity, I’ve changed these two buttons to their normal Western configuration – “A” is OK and “B” is CANCEL.

-Note: There may be some problems with Chocobo racing with this configuration, too.
-This is because FFVII uses an old version of DirectX and so doesn't allow mapping of the RT and LT buttons (these have been moved to LS and RS button in this config).
-It may be very difficult to race while holding down the PSX equivalent for R1/R2 (RB and RS) at the same time for a boost :-/
+Note: FFVII uses an old version of DirectX and so doesn't allow mapping of the RT and LT buttons (these have been moved to LS and RS button in this config).
+It may be difficult to perform a speed boost while Chocobo racing the PSX equivalent for R1/R2 (RB and RS) at the same time, but it's not necessary to win.